Impending retirement - - Made in Canada VACTROL units and Misek-Lankford Phasers -- not always available

 The circuits below, developed in part by Mark Connelly of Maine, USA. - seem to work well, with some variations on my part.
 I have made some tweaks to the circuitry to make it more robust - but it is basically a pretty stable item at the moment.

-Review: This set of unit is used with one of several antennas known as "Flags" - they are also called KAZ, Pennants and EWE's with variations on the layout.
+Review: This set of unit is used with one of several antennas known as "Flags" - they are also work with variants called KAZ, Pennants and EWE's.

 My box set unit works at its best when there is an amplifier in the system.